 About SusanAuthor, wife, mother, sister, daughter, friend, dreamer.

-Posted on August 13, 2013, in Susan Lute and tagged Delilah Marvelle, faint of heart, indie author, Jamie Brazil, Jessa Slade, Maggie Faire, Patty Jager, See Jane Publish, Self Published author, Susan Fox, Susan Lute, tenacity, the life of a self-published author, traditional.
+Posted on August 13, 2013, in General and tagged Auth: Jamie Brazil, Auth: Jessa Slade, Delilah Marvelle, faint of heart, indie author, Maggie Faire, Patty Jager, See Jane Publish, Self Published author, Susan Fox, Susan Lute, tenacity, the life of a self-published author, traditional.
 Bookmark the permalink.
 5 Comments.